poezio/poezio/doc/source/commands.rst

         Disconnect from the remote server (if connected) and then connect to it again.

-.. note:: The following commands only exist if your server supports them.
-If it
+.. note:: The following commands only exist if your server announces it
-            does not, you will be notified when you start poezio.
+          supports them.

 .. glossary::
     :sorted: